puutaro/CommandClick/md/developer/glossary.md

 ## Fannel

-`CommandClcik`'s app.
+`CommandClcik`'s super addon.
 In fact, java script and shell script enforced by `CommandClck`.
-This represent that `CommandClick` is android app maker.
+This represent that `CommandClick` is D.I.Y addon maker.

 ## Fannel directory